roxana-lafuente/POCs/data_science/README.md

 - Status: In progress

 ## POCs

+### correlation.py:
-- correlation.py: Calculating correlation of a dataset with Numpy.
+- Calculating correlation of a dataset with Numpy.
+- Model 1: Linear regression.
+- Model 2: Linear regression with log transformation.
+- RMSE for comparison of models 1 and 2.